PROCOM-ERP/IMT-3A-PROCOM-ERP/docs/DEPLOYING.md

 Hopefully, things should be running smoothly now.
 If you want to undeploy the system, execute the `undeploy.sh` script using : `./undeploy.sh` command, this one doesn't have particular options

-## :warning: Warning :warning:
+> [!WARNING]

-Having trouble deploying ?
+> Having trouble deploying ?
 Maybe you're entering the good credentials, but still can't access the application ?
-In order to make sure services can communicate, after you just deployed the app, when it's your first time accessing the [frontend](https://localhost:3000/), please accept the prompt to proceed with adding an exception for the site, as its certificates have yet to be validated by a known authority (it costs a certain sum of money).
+> In order to make sure services can communicate, after you just deployed the app, when it's your first time accessing the [frontend](https://localhost:3000/), please accept the prompt to proceed with adding an exception for the site, as its certificates have yet to be validated by a known authority (it costs a certain sum of money).
 Be careful to do the same with the gateway using this [link](https://localhost:8041/api/authentication/v1/hello), so that the gateway can safely communicate information to the frontend.

-The command to make a file executable (in order to execute a .sh script for example), is `chmod +x file_name.sh`.
+> The command to make a file executable (in order to execute a .sh script for example), is `chmod +x file_name.sh`.

-If you're having a problem with \r files and you're on Windows, I invite you to execute this command: `sed -i 's/\r$//' .\*.sh && sed -i 's/\r$//' .\system\mvnw`.
+> If you're having a problem with \r files and you're on Windows, I invite you to execute this command: `sed -i 's/\r$//' .\*.sh && sed -i 's/\r$//' .\system\mvnw`.

-See [Security Guide](./security/README.md) if you encounter any issues regarding `.jks`, `.p12`, `.crt` or `.pem` files.
+> See [Security Guide](./security/README.md) if you encounter any issues regarding `.jks`, `.p12`, `.crt` or `.pem` files.
 Often you'll only need to add options `--clean-sec "CA" --sec` to your deployment.